Business and Nature: An Essential Relationship

 The growing degradation of natural ecosystems and the accelerating loss of biodiversity represent urgent challenges that require a collective response.
 The entire business sector, as an agent of impact, has a fundamental role to play in building solutions that improve the relationship between the corporate world and nature.

-Recognizing this responsibility, the conference "Companies and Nature: An Essential Relationship" aims to promote reflection on the role of companies in preserving nature and to present concrete examples of good practices already underway.
-The initiative also aims to raise awareness among companies with a direct impact on the territory, companies with an indirect impact on the territory through their consumption and industry associations of the importance of integrating nature into business strategies as a factor of resilience, innovation and sustainability.
+Recognizing this responsibility, the conference "Business and Nature: An Essential Relationship" aims to promote reflection on the role of companies in preserving nature and present concrete examples of good practices already underway.
+The initiative also aims to raise awareness among companies with a direct impact on the territory, companies with an indirect impact on the territory through their consumption and sector associations of the importance of integrating nature into business strategies as a factor of resilience, innovation and sustainability.

 Imagem webinar seção agenda